tnkrer/webstorage-node/README.md

 A drop-in localStorage and sessionStorage implementation for browserless Node.js environments.

-Suited for browserless testing environments and use cases where session-scoped or persistent storage requirements are trivial.
+It is suited for browserless testing environments and use cases with basic session-scoped and persistent storage requirements.

 ## Usage